bdeckard92/dupUT/01-Class-Content/07-Project-1/01-Activities/02-Stu_Branching-Pushing/README.md

 ## Part II: Reviewing a Pull Request

-In this section, we will review the pull request from Part I and merge it into master. **A different project member should complete this section while others observe**.
+In this section, we will review the pull request from Part I and merge it into main. **A different project member should complete this section while others observe**.

 * Clone the repository to your computer if you haven't already done so and `cd` into it.